TheOceanCleanupAlgorithms/Ocean-Plastic-Assimilator/README.md

 ## 1.2 Run the GMD paper experiments

-If you are looking at running the experiments and examples presented in the paper submitted to Copernicus Geoscientific Model Development, use the examples_index.ipynb notebook to automatically download the required data and start the experiments.
+If you are looking at running the experiments and examples presented in the paper submitted to Geoscientific Model Development, use the examples_index.ipynb notebook to automatically download the required data and start the experiments.

 ## 2. Data requirements